 Our suppliers are important partners that enable Glory to manufacture high-quality products consistently, and the cooperative system we have in place is vital.

 We also regularly hold our Quality Conferences, to share information on quality and manufacturing processes and examine related issues, and Quality Improvement Activity Workshops or Substrate Quality Policy Briefings, during which suppliers present their quality improvement initiatives.
 These provide opportunities for suppliers to share best practices as well.
+In fiscal 2022, the event was held in an online format to prevent the spread of COVID-19.

 Our parts acceptance unit also conducts periodic inspection visits to our suppliers for onsite reviews of manufacturing processes and to offer advice for improvements.